mrjesse/Kit/README.md

 Shorten your ComputerCraft lua code by using Kit!
 This library, or rather API, has all the functions you need to make your code shorter, better-looking and cooler.

 # Getting Started
-Download and install the latest version of Kit manually at https://github.com/AxTo/Kit/releases/latest, or use the pastebin install: `pastebin get xxxxxx install-kit`.
+Download and install the latest version of Kit manually at https://github.com/AxTo/Kit/releases/latest, or use the pastebin install: `pastebin get 8EmNXzQr install-kit`.

 Load the library in your file with a single line of code: `os.loadAPI("kit")`.